 This page tells you about eating and drinking during and after radiotherapy treatment.
 There is information about

 You need to have as healthy a diet as possible during radiotherapy.
-It is important to drink plenty of fluids.
 Your body needs protein to heal itself and you need plenty of calories.
 Your radiographer, doctor or nurse can advise you on how to eat well.
-They can also get a dietician to see you if you are having any problems with eating.
+They can also arrange for you to see a dietician to see you if you are having any problems with eating.
 It is important not to diet during radiotherapy so that you don't lose weight.
 Your radiotherapy plan is specific to your size and shape.
 If your weight changes a lot the radiotherapy plan may need to be done again.

 If you are able to eat normal foods it is important to eat high energy and protein foods, such as meat, fish, eggs, cheese, full fat milk, beans and pulses.

 But if you don't have much appetite you can add extra energy and protein to your diet, without actually having to eat more food.
 You can have high energy drinks as milkshakes or soups.
 And you can add high protein powders to your normal food.
 Your doctor or nurse can prescribe these for you.